 While RAR files offer many advantages, it does take a bit more knowledge to open them on your computer.
 Here, we’ve provided a few simple ways to open RAR files, whether you’re using Windows or MacOS.

-Step 1: Navigate to the 7-Zip download page and select the download link that corresponds to your desired version of the software.
+Step 1: Navigate to the 7-Zip download page, and select the download link that corresponds with your desired version of the software.
 If you’re running the latest version of Windows 10, chances are you want the 64-bit version, but it’s a good idea to confirm which version of Windows you’re running first.

-Once you get used to the process, you can shorten your steps by right clicking ont the files, choosing 7-Zip from the dropdown menu, and choosing to extra the files as you need to.
-Finally, now that your files are out in the open, 7-Zip can help you protect them too.
+Once you get used to the process, you can shorten your steps by right-clicking on the files, choosing 7-Zip from the drop-down menu, and choosing to extra the files as you need to.
+Finally, now that your files are out in the open, 7-Zip can help you protect them, too.